 Am I happy that I checked the Blue Lagoon off my bucket list?
 Absolutely!
 Would I do it again?
 No. I would much rather go back to Thermae Bath Spa for the third time, or try some new ones around the world.
 I certainly plan to return to Iceland, next time in the summer to see the change in landscape and waterfalls.
 I might even try some of the other thermal spas in Iceland, of which there are dozens and all costing significantly less than the Blue Lagoon (at least at this time).

 Should you visit the Blue Lagoon?
 If you can afford it, definitely!
 It really is a once-in-a-lifetime experience.
-Just make sure you plan your journey fully, since there is so much to do in Iceland beyond the lagoon.
+Just make sure you plan your journey fully since there is so much to do in Iceland beyond the lagoon.
 The biggest complaint I heard from other travelers (other than the cost of things) was not being able to do enough in the country in the time they had.

-Helpful tip: The one biggest benefits of the Blue Lagoon is the current lack of time restriction.
+Helpful tip: The one biggest benefit of the Blue Lagoon is the current lack of time restriction.
 Your pass is good for as long as you want.
-If you have the time, book early in the morning, and stay all day.
+If you have time, book early in the morning, and stay all day.
 The sunset is worth it, and you might even see the northern lights at night.